EDIT: 2018 – I recommend you get my book Work Less Make More because it will help you achieve $5000 per week much faster

 Here are some business models you could do to make $5,000 a week with 2 hours a day:

-You can do email coaching where you can have a bunch of subscribers paying you a fee per month and you setup a helpdesk or an email coaching facility.
+1. You can do email coaching.
+This is where you can have a bunch of subscribers paying you a fee per month and you set up a helpdesk or an email coaching facility.
 You just need to be an expert in your field.

-You can create a membership site so create a forum or some kind of newsletter where you’re just sending out information on a weekly, daily, monthly basis.
-People keep paying.
-The thing is, you sell it once and then it just keeps billing and most people will stick around as long as the value you deliver exceeds the amount you ask for.
+3. You can make a membership site.
+Create a forum or some kind of newsletter where you’re sending out information on a weekly, daily, monthly basis.
+People will keep paying.
+The thing is, you sell it once and then it just keeps billing.
+And most people will stick around as long as the value you deliver exceeds the amount you ask for.
 I’ve built several communities with recurring rent rolls that certainly exceed $5,000 a week.

-How do you stop a list fatigue or people getting sick of emails from you?
+How do you keep people from getting sick of your emails?